Lot (biblical person): Lot's visitors

-Lot lingered in the morning so the angels forced him and his family out of the city, telling them to flee for the hills and not look back.
-Fearful that the hills would not afford them sufficient protection from the impending destruction, Lot instead asked the angels if he and his might hide in the safety of a neighboring village.
+Lot lingered in the morning, so the angels forced him and his family out of the city, telling them to flee for the hills and not look back.
+Appreciating the kindness or chesed shown by the angels, but also fearful that the hills would not afford them sufficient protection from the impending destruction, Lot instead asked them if he and his might hide in the safety of a neighboring village.
 An angel agreed and the village was thenceforth known as Zoar.
-When God rained fire and brimstone upon Sodom and Gomorrah, Lot's wife looked back at the burning cities of the plain and was turned into a pillar of salt in recompense for her folly.
+When God rained fire and brimstone upon Sodom and Gomorrah, Lot's wife looked back at the burning cities of the plain, and she was turned into a pillar of salt in recompense for her folly.

 The sun was risen upon the earth when Lot came unto Zoar.
 Then the LORD caused to rain upon Sodom and upon Gomorrah brimstone and fire from the LORD out of heaven; and He overthrow those cities, and all the Plain, and all the inhabitants of the cities, and that which grew upon the ground.
 But his wife looked back from behind him, and she became a pillar of salt.
 And Abraham got up early in the morning to the place where he had stood before the LORD.
 And he looked out toward Sodom and Gomorrah, and toward all the land of the Plain, and beheld, and, lo, the smoke of the land went up as the smoke of a furnace.